 Different Kinds of Risk

 The most common associated risks are a result of the market losing value or losses due to changes in interest rates.
 Additionally, nearly all investments also lose capital due to taxation.
-However, there are also less obvious risks that could affect your portfolio.
+However, there are also fewer obvious risks that could affect your portfolio.
 These include losses from political actions, new legislation, inflation and purchasing power, or lower returns on reinvestment.
 If you are uncertain of your current exposure, discuss your concerns with a financial advisor.

 1. Dividend- Paying Stocks and Preferred Stocks